infiniteoverflow/Flutter-Examples/stepper/README.md

 ```

- - Then pass this list to the  step attribute of Stepper Class
+ - Then pass this list to the steps attribute of Stepper Class

  ```dart